clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/cpu-performance.rst

    man thermald

 `ThermalMonitor`_ is a GUI application that can visually graph and log temperatures from thermald.
-To use ThermalMonitor, add the desktop-apps-extras bundle and add your user account to the power group:
+To use ThermalMonitor, add the :command:`desktop-apps-extras` bundle and add your user account to the power
+group:

 .. code:: bash